-Most employers / businesses are now very aware of the requirements soon to establish a Workplace Pension or Auto-Enrolment pension schemes for their employees.
-The larger employers reached their mandatory 'Staging Dates' some time ago, and most small to medium business enterprises have also now staged.
-Many smaller employers will see their Staging Dates being reached over the course of 2017-2018 and will need to implement their new scheme (or 'qualify' an existing scheme).
+Most employers / businesses are now very aware of the requirement to establish a workplace / auto-enrolment pension scheme for their employees.
+The larger employers reached their mandatory 'Staging Dates' some time ago, and small to medium sized enterprises have also now staged.
+Indeed, many schemes are now seeing their three-yearly anniversaries for re-enrolment, which are just as important as the initial enrolment.
+More detail on this renewal is detailed below.

 A simple guide for employers, produced by The Pensions Regulator, can be found here.

 It is clear that individuals in the UK are not saving enough for their retirement income because many people will fall short of their target income at retirement.
 With the pressures on the State Pension (DWP) increasing, many people will know of the changes to State Pension benefits for those reaching State pension age on or after 06 April 2016.
-The full new State pension is currently £159.55 gross per week.
-We are also aware that the benefits age for the State Pension is increasing from 65 to higher ages, such as 66 for both men and women from 2020 with further changes to follow (proposed age increase to 67 from 2026-2028 and then linked to life expectancy).
+The full new State pension is currently £185.15 gross per week.
+The age at which the State Pension may be claimed has increased from 65 to higher ages, such as 66 for both men and women from 2020, with further changes to follow (proposed age increase to 67 from 2026-2028 and then linked to life expectancy).

 Qualifying pension schemes can be arranged through a range of providers to meet the needs of employers and their staff.
 Independent financial advice is important to be able to access these schemes, including the National Employment Savings Trust (NEST), if suitable.